 These also happened to be some of the entry-level machines that had the most Amazon verified reviews too since most people are usually looking to buy the lowest cost items they can find apparently.

-The only small k-cup machine I didn’t buy for review that I wanted to was the Bunn MCU which doesn’t look like it’s being produced any more.
+The only small k-cup machine I also wanted to try out for review but didn’t buy was the Bunn MCU which doesn’t look like it’s being produced any more.
 Right now it’s available on eBay and some fringe outlet shops online but major retails don’t seem to have them in stock any more which is a shame because I was really interested in owning one.

 You should know that I chose these units for review mostly due to: